 TIM Coaching Tool (TIM-C)

 The TIM-C provides a means to record the goals, activities, progress, and outcomes of a coaching cycle.
-It provides a framework can be used with most coaching or mentoring programs:
+It provides a framework that can be used with most coaching or mentoring programs:

 - Phase 1: Set Goals